Rein in Excessive Retirement Plan Fees

 sept2024_tomgraphic2.png

-USICG’s consultants act as co-fiduciaries for clients, helping them mitigate risk in the administration and investment oversight for their retirement plans.1 The benchmarking and analyses we conduct indicate most employers are being overcharged for their plans, with USICG finding fee savings in more than 75% of the retirement plans we review.2 Determining where fees can be reduced and negotiating fee reductions are important services that help employers lower plan costs and avoid potentially costly penalties, fines or legal exposure.
+USICG’s consultants can act as co-fiduciaries for clients, helping them mitigate risk in the administration and investment oversight for their retirement plans.1 The benchmarking and analyses we conduct indicate most employers are being overcharged for their plans, with USICG finding fee savings in more than 75% of the retirement plans we review.2 Determining where fees can be reduced and negotiating fee reductions are important services that help employers lower plan costs and avoid potentially costly penalties, fines or legal exposure.

 Case Study: Lower fees, increased services